DerwenAI/kglab/docs/learn.md

 <img src="../assets/learning.png" width="500" />

+The objective for these learning materials is to help people learn how to leverage **kglab** effectively, gain confidence working with graph-based data science, plus have examples to repurpose for their own use cases.

+You'll find a mix of topics throughout: data science, business context, AI applications, data management, data strategy, design patterns, distributed systems
+– plus explorations of how to leverage the math, where appropriate.

 The intention is to make these materials useful to a wide audience.
 So we provide multiple entry points, depending on what you need...

+## A Grammar of Learning

+Let's talk briefly about how to design and present learning materials.
+What are we doing here?
+In another sense, consider the following as a very brief exercise in *design thinking*, focused on how to improve software documentation and tutorials.

+As described in the [background](#background) below, there's a growing movement toward more structured approaches to how documentation gets presented.
+Arguably, a lack of quality or effectivenes in documentation creates major impediments for open source libraries.
+Much the same goes for tutorials, which are often written from the perspective of someone who's already familiar with the material – thus defeating its purpose for those who aren't.

+Our team has iterated on these approaches, blending key insights and practices from prior roles, to create design patterns for documentation and tutorials.
+The outline of this documentation follows these patterns.

 ### Discovery